orjandesmet/ngx-library-assets/README.md

 This means, all files (except folder i18n) will be placed in `/assets/images` keeping their folder structure.
 But the content of folder i18n will still be placed in `/assets/<lib-project-name>/<lib-name>/i18n` Be careful that the assets don't have the same names, they will overwrite each other.

+## Example

+This package contains an example workspace with a basic Angular application and 2 libraries.
+The shared library has option **assetsRoot** set to true.
+The my-lib library has option **assetsRoot** absent (default = false).
+The application's include.json also mentions an non-existing library, named example-non-existing-lib.
+To run the example project, cd into `example` and run `npm install` and then `npm start`.